emranxec/MyLearning/README.md

 # MyLearning interview

-##  how to create an immutable class?
+## Q. how to create a immutable class?
  > Immutable class in java means that once an object is created, we cannot change its content.
  > In Java, all the wrapper classes (like Integer, Boolean, Byte, Short) and String class is immutable.
  > We can create our own immutable class as well.